 Solving a problem for the audience – in this case, connecting the experience of listening to music with local concert information – is a smart way to provide a better user experience for listeners.

-It's important for radio broadcasters to up its game or risk becoming a go-to source for this information.
+It's important for radio broadcasters to up their game or risk its historical position as a go-to source for this information.

 So, what's going on this weekend in your town?